-While some human foods are perfectly safe for dogs, others can be very unhealthy and dangerous to them.
-This is because a dog’s digestive system is different from ours.
-Eating or drinking the wrong foods for them can lead to substantial health problems and possibly even death.
+While some human foods are perfectly safe for dogs, others can be extremely unhealthy and toxic.
+This is because a dog’s digestive system has evolved differently from ours.

 - Cottage Cheese